cbcrg/tcoffee/docs/tcoffee_quickstart.rst

 Brief Overview of T-Coffee Tools
 ********************************

-.. important:: We only give you the very basics here, please go to the **T-Coffee manual** for a more detailed description and available options for the different tools.
+.. note:: We only give you the very basics here, please go to the **T-Coffee manual** for a more detailed description and available options for the different tools.
 You can also try the **T-Coffee tutorial** for a practical training on T-Coffee alignment and other functions using applied examples on published research data.

 T-Coffee